elakorkmaz/front-end-test/README.md

 Click on a specific date to expand the box and see more information.
 Additionally it is possible to click on the 'Celebrations' key to toggle more information about celebrations on that date.

 - Filter dates with the search bar
-Enter at least two characters in the search bar under the header of the page to show dates that contain your search query.
+Enter at least two characters in the search bar under the header of the page to show dates that contain the search query.